Concordia University: Student organizations

 The Concordia Student Union (CSU) represents undergraduate students.
 Its membership totals more than 35,000 students.
 Concordia students voted in favour of accreditation of their student union in a referendum in December 2000.
 As a result, the CSU is now legally accountable only to its student constituents.

 Concordia University is home to local and international fraternities and sororities.

 Student media

-Concordia University has a campus radio station, CJLO, and television station, CUTV.
-Concordia also has three student-run newspapers, The Link, The Concordian and French-language L'Organe.
-The Concordian and L'Organe are members of Canadian University Press (CUP); The Link left the CUP network in 2012.
-The university also assists in the publishing of the only student-run, bilingual literary/arts magazine, The Void, founded in 2002, as well as arts magazine Interfold.
+Concordia University has a campus radio station, CJLO, and a television station, CUTV.
+Concordia also has two student-run newspapers, The Link and The Concordian (which includes French-language pages run by L'Organe).
+The Concordian is a member of Canadian University Press (CUP); The Link left the CUP network in 2012.

 Student activism

 Sir George Williams affair

 The Sir George Williams affair (also referred to as "The Sir George Williams Computer Centre Incident") was a 1969 event at Sir George Williams University, now a part of Concordia University.
 It was the largest student occupation in Canadian history, and resulted (in 1969 currency) in $2 million of property damage.
 Among those arrested and convicted were Roosevelt Douglas, who later became Prime Minister of Dominica, and who was a son of one of the richest men in Dominica.
 Also arrested was Anne Cools, who later became a Canadian Senator.
 Deeply involved also was student Cheddi "Joey" Jagan Jr., who was of Indo-Guyanese and Ashkenazi Jewish descent, and the son of Cheddi Jagan, an American-educated dentist and former Premier and Chief Minister of British Guiana at the time, and his American wife Janet Jagan.